liquity/bold/README.md

 As such, redeemers may be incentivized to split their redemption into many transactions in order to pay a lower total redemption fee.

-See this example from this sheet [LINK]: https://docs.google.com/spreadsheets/d/1MPVI6edLLbGnqsEo-abijaaLnXle-cJA_vE4CN16kOE/edit?usp=sharing
+See this example from this sheet: https://docs.google.com/spreadsheets/d/1MPVI6edLLbGnqsEo-abijaaLnXle-cJA_vE4CN16kOE/edit?usp=sharing